engineerpawangupta/crow-fe/README.md

 # Blackcroww ICO - Token Presale Platform

-A modern React application for the Blackcroww Token (BCRW) presale, built with Vite and Web3 integration for BSC blockchain.
+A modern React application for the Blackcroww Token (CROWW) presale, built with Vite and Web3 integration for BSC blockchain.

 ## Features